FlushingBaseball/library-of-ptolemy/README.md

 # Lazarus Enmity's Edge by Gary Kloster
 # The infinite and the Divine by Robert Rath
 # Assassinorum Kingmaker by Robert Rath
+Maybe take a break from consuming this slop?